wang-arshton256/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script prints Hello, World
+This script prints a confused smiley